 \qquad

-We study gauge theories and quantum gravity in a finite interval of time $ \tau $, on a compact space manifold $\Omega $.
+We study gauge theories and quantum gravity diagrammatically in a finite interval of time $\tau $, on a compact space manifold $\Omega $.
 The initial, final and boundary conditions are formulated in gauge invariant and general covariant ways by means of purely virtual extensions of the theories, which allow us to \textquotedblleft trivialize\textquotedblright\ the local symmetries and switch to invariant fields (the invariant metric tensor, invariant quark and gluon fields, etc.).
-The evolution operator $U(t_{\text{f}},t_{\text{i}})$ is worked out diagrammatically for arbitrary initial and final states, as well as boundary conditions on $\partial \Omega $, and shown to be well-defined and unitary for arbitrary $\tau =t_{\text{f}}-t_{\text{i} }<\infty $.
-We illustrate the basic properties in Yang-Mills theory on the cylinder.
+The evolution operator $ U(t_{\text{f}},t_{\text{i}})$ is worked out for arbitrary initial and final states, as well as general boundary conditions on $\partial \Omega $.
+We show that $U(t_{\text{f}},t_{\text{i}})$ is well defined and diagrammatically unitary for every $\tau =t_{\text{f}}-t_{\text{i}}<\infty $ .
+The formulation is extended to include purely virtual particles.
+In quantum gravity, where the cosmological constant $\Lambda _{C}$ challenges the definition of an $S$ matrix, the results allow us to prove unitarity at $ \tau <\infty $.
+We work out the frequencies and eigenfunctions in some explicit examples, including Yang-Mills theory on the finite cylinder.

 \eject